ROCKFORD NEW PLAY FESTIVAL 2018

 FESTIVAL PRODUCER | Mike Werckle

-The 2018 Rockford New Play Festival will present a staged reading of six new ten-minute plays on August 23th in Rockford, Illinois.
+The 2018 Rockford New Play Festival presented a staged reading of six new ten-minute plays on August 23rd at the Discovery Center Museum Theater in Rockford, Illinois.

 In its fourth year, the purpose of the Rockford New Play Festival is to give established and aspiring playwrights from the Rockford Area the opportunity to have their work presented professionally to the public alongside the work of national and international playwrights.